 7.3.3 General Guidance

-Therefore, these tenets and recognitions advocate for maintaining confidentiality of information, disclosing of conflicts of interest, avoiding or rejecting ‘financial or other considerations’ and ‘inducements’ to secure work, that they should compete on the basis of merit alone, and refrain from inducing a client to breach a contract entered into with another duly appointed engineer.
+Therefore, these tenets and recognitions advocate for maintaining the confidentiality of information, disclosing of conflicts of interest, avoiding or rejecting ‘financial or other considerations’ and ‘inducements’ to secure work, that they should compete based on merit alone, and refrain from inducing a client to breach a contract entered into with another duly appointed engineer.

-Members are required to arrive at a ‘balanced opinion’ when reviewing the work of another person, make statements (or give evidence) in an objective and accurate manner without bias, and disclose further conflicts of interest when giving evidence or making a statement.
+Members are required to arrive at a ‘balanced opinion’ when reviewing the work of another person, make statements (or give evidence) objectively and accurately without bias, and disclose further conflicts of interest when giving evidence or making a statement.

 8. MAKING ETHICAL DECISIONS

 The Markkula Center for Applied Ethics at Santa Clara University has published a brief guide to ethical decision-making (scu.edu/ethics).
 It lists five steps and briefly discusses them – the steps in the process are: recognise the ethical issue, gather facts, evaluate alternative actions, make a decision and test it, and thereafter act on the decision and reflect on the outcome.

 Recognising the issue means asking yourself if the decision or situation could be damaging to another person or group.
 It means asking if the decision involves a choice between a good and bad alternative, or possibly between two good, or two bad alternatives.